 What are Mangrove Jack?

-Mangrove Jacks are a predatory fish found in estuaries and coastal waters throughout Northern Australia.
-They are a member of the LUTJANIDAE family of tropical snappers and are commonly called Mangrove Jacks or Reef Jacks, depending on where they are caught.
-According to the DAF, estuary-caught male fish mature at around 4-5 years old (45-50 cm long), with females maturing between 5-8 years old (50-55 cm).
+Mangrove jack are a predatory fish found in estuaries and coastal waters throughout Northern Australia.
+They are a member of the LUTJANIDAE family of tropical snappers and are commonly called Mangrove jacks or Reef jacks, depending on where they are caught according to the DAF, Estuary caught male fish mature at around 4-5 years old (45-50 cm long), with females maturing between 5-8 years old (50-55 cm).
 Maximum age may exceed 31 years.

 How to Identify a Mangrove Jack